-Once we use our self-awareness to identify signs of emotional dysregulation, then we can use biofeedback tools to consciously bring ourselves back into regulation.
+Once we use our self-awareness to identify signs of emotional dysregulation, we can use biofeedback tools to consciously bring ourselves back into regulation.
 An example of a tool that is always available is using the breath.
-We use slower breathing to help signal to the brain that we are safe, then our heart rate will slow, and the parasympathetic nervous system will reengage.
+We use slower breathing to help signal to the brain that we are safe.
+In turn, our heart rate will slow, and the parasympathetic nervous system will reengage.

-Another biofeedback tool we can engage for self-regulation is using cold.
-It is very effective when in a state of hyperarousal to take 5 minutes to put a cold compress on the forehead and neck for up to 5 minutes.
-It is an effective way we can try to communicate with the limbic brain to down-regulate.
+Another biofeedback tool we can engage for self-regulation is using cold therapy.
+It is very effective when in a state of hyperarousal to place a cold compress on the forehead and neck for up to 5 minutes.
+It is an effective way to communicate with the limbic brain to down-regulate.

 A sign that the limbic brain is shifting out of dysregulation is that the body spontaneously takes a big breath or sighs.
-During neurofeedback sessions, which is a technique to trigger the limbic brain to register safety in the present, often within the first 10 minutes of doing a session their bodies are breathing more deeply or taking a big sigh.
-That's when the brain's registering the present as safe and bringing you out of a deregulated state.
+During neurofeedback sessions, which is a technique to trigger the limbic brain to register safety in the present, often within the first 10 minutes of doing a session people’s bodies naturally, breathe more deeply or, they inhale - a big “sigh”.
+That's a cue the brain's registering the present as safe and bringing you out of a deregulated state.

-The conscious, or biofeedback approach would be to force the breath to be deeper and to reflect the oxygen needs of a safe environment.
-(Shallow, fast breathing it to bring in more oxygen now!
-It’s a signal the body is prepping itself for a quick get-away.)
-Conscious deeper breathing communicates a message that translates roughly as, "Hey, if I'm breathing deeply that means the environment is safe and we're not needing to use those stress hormones and primitive survival strategies."
+The conscious, or biofeedback approach would be to force the breath to be deeper and to reflect the oxygen needs of a safe environment: shallow, fast breathing brings in more oxygen now!
+It’s a signal the body is prepping itself for a quick getaway.
+But conscious, deeper breathing communicates the message, "Hey if I'm breathing deeply that means the environment is safe and we're not needing to use those stress hormones and primitive survival strategies."

 Five Tools for Immediate Emotional Regulation

 Self-talk.Having a positive self-commentary is very important for being able to re-regulate our emotions.
-Engaging our self-awareness to remind ourselves that we're just going into a habitual reaction and that it's not true that there's some imminent danger.
+Engaging our self-awareness is an important tool to remind ourselves that we're just going into a habitual reaction and actually, we’re not in imminent danger.
 This self-talk when we believe it, allows us to pivot away from those self-ruminating catastrophic thoughts and away from strong emotional states.
-The key is to talk in a tone that is caring and clear about the goal of creating a greater calm and a feeling of being “grounded”.
+The key is to talk in a tone that is caring and clear about the goal of creating greater calm and a feeling of being “grounded”.
 Literally, safe, and not, in fight, flight or freeze.
 We can then make a choice to regulate, like listening to uplifting music, calling a friend, or even watching a fun, positive show.

 Speaking Directly to the brain

-There are a number of things that we can do in the moment to indirectly signal to the brain to regulate.
+There are several things that we can do in the moment to indirectly signal to the brain to regulate.
 There are also tools that speak directly to the limbic brain.
 Neurofeedback devices communicate directly with that primitive brain so that it can register that it's not in a dangerous environment.
-That is an important tool because as discussed before, the limbic brain when it takes over and produces that stress response it bypasses our rational thought process.
-It is not going to the rational, thoughtful prefrontal cortex and say, "Hey, is it really okay to take over now and problem solve with my punch /run /play dead?"
+That is an important tool because as discussed before, when the limbic brain takes over and produces that stress response it bypasses our rational thought process.
+It is not going to the rational, thoughtful prefrontal cortex and saying, "Hey, is it really okay to take over now and problem-solve with my punch/run/play dead?".
 There's no dialogue that takes place.
-When the limbic brain is triggered or cued it is a reaction and it's a habitual reaction.
-We're always trying to find ways to get that brain to register a safe environment – the good news is that, when it does registers safety, it comes back into a state of regulation.
+When the limbic brain is triggered or cued it is an instant and habitual reaction.
+We're always trying to find ways to get the brain to register a safe environment – the good news is that, when it does registers safety, it comes back into a state of regulation.

 How does neurofeedback speak directly to the brain?

-When the brain is able to register no threat, it naturally will shift out of that stress response, emotional dysregulation, and into regulation.
-When we talk about self-regulation what we're talking about is the automatically functioning brain's ability to shift out of being into a stress response and into that state of regulation.
+When the brain can register a no-threat environment, it will naturally shift out of that stress response, AKA, emotional dysregulation, and into regulation.
+When we talk about self-regulation what we're talking about is the brain’s own natural, automatic ability to shift out of being in a stress response and into that state of regulation.

 Signs of Emotional Regulation

-Self-regulation qualities take place when the brain is perceiving safety.
+Self-regulation takes place when the brain is perceiving safety.
 Here are a few of the experiences you can become familiar with that signal when the brain is regulated:

 - There is an unforced, natural state of openness.